dewdgi/wheel-hid-emulator/logics.md

 - Implements `WaitForEvents(timeout_ms)` via `poll`, so the main loop sleeps until activity or timeout.
 - Aggregates key presses into `keys[KEY_MAX]`, accumulates mouse X delta, and exposes `IsKeyPressed(keycode)` lookups.
 - `Grab(bool)` issues `EVIOCGRAB` for exclusive access while the emulator is enabled, but key state continues to be tracked even while ungrabbed so toggling never discards the user’s current pedal position.
-- `ResyncKeyStates()` only runs when a new keyboard device appears (or right before we re-enable) so the aggregated key array reflects what’s physically held without doing unnecessary work on every toggle.
+- `ResyncKeyStates()` only does real work when `resync_pending` is true (i.e., a new keyboard was discovered). `GamepadDevice::SetEnabled(true)` still calls it so pending resyncs happen immediately, but steady-state toggles skip the expensive EVIOCGKEY sweep entirely.

 ### `src/gamepad.cpp`
 - Holds the canonical wheel state behind `state_mutex`: steering, user steering, FFB offset/velocity, three pedals, D-pad axes, 26 button bits, enable flag, and FFB parameters.